rikoz/simplepay-wordpress/readme.txt

 == Installation ==

 = Requirements =
-* PHP 5.3 or higher
+* PHP 5.2 or higher
-* Wordpress 3.6 or higher
+* WordPress 3.6 or higher
 * cURL 7.30.x or higher

 = Instalation steps =